MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 6. At the end of the wizard, click **Install** to run setup.

 <sup>1</sup> Machine Learning Server for Windows is licensed as a SQL Server enterprise feature, even though it's installed independently of SQL Server on a Windows operating system.

+> [!NOTE]
+> By default, telemetry data is collected during your usage of Machine Learning Server.
+To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
+To turn it back on, change the setting to `TRUE`.

 ### 3. Check log files